 Strongest Coffee at Starbucks

-We all have our favorite coffee that helps us to function as a human being throughout the day, but what happens when you need a fix and you're not in the office or at home.
-Don’t fret, if you're looking for an extra caffeine kick while you're out and about these are some of the most highly caffeinated coffee drinks from Starbucks (you're welcome!).
+We all have our favorite coffee that helps us to function as a human being throughout the day, but what happens when you need a fix and you’re not in the office or at home.
+Don’t fret, if you’re looking for an extra caffeine kick while you’re out and about (and don’t want to make double brewed coffee in the office) these are some of the most highly caffeinated coffee drinks from Starbucks (you’re welcome!).

 If you want to load up on the caffeine bigger is almost always better at Starbucks.
 Nearly all of their popular Venti sized drinks have an almost crazy amount of espresso shots, and the cold brew coffee is guaranteed to keep you up all night too!